Creative Discipline with Muralist Malcolm A. Rolling

 MR I usually keep my current projects under wraps until they're done, but I can say that my team and I have been working hard on a few substation artwork projects with PSE&G to bring quality art to different neighborhoods in Northern New Jersey.
 I'm hoping to take on more public art projects and grow the team at YENDOR.
 You can reach me via Instagram @m.rolling OR @yendor_llc OR yendorproductions.com.

-Malcolm A. Rolling (COO of Yendor Theatre Company) , a multifaceted artist, excels in reimagining studio, public, and educational arts into ‘Industrial Impressionism’, a unique practice where he repurposes industrial tools and mediums commonly found on the streets.
+Malcolm A. Rolling (COO of YENDOR) , a multifaceted artist, excels in reimagining studio, public, and educational arts into ‘Industrial Impressionism’, a unique practice where he repurposes industrial tools and mediums commonly found on the streets.
 His work, characterized by raw and unfiltered aesthetics, incorporates aerosol, ink, acrylic, airless sprayers, and found materials, showcasing a fusion of urban elements with traditional art techniques.
 Despite the raw nature of his art, Rolling's background in studio and mural production adds a refined touch to his creations.
 Leveraging his extensive experience in art production, Rolling’s street style and technique is a catalyst for community development, transforming his work into a powerful tool for social change.

 Headshot of TyLie Shider